 This recipe is a Scotch egg recipe with an oriental twist.
 Minced beef is used instead of sausage, and with soy sauce, Worcestershire sauce, and tomato ketchup.
 The meat is similar to the Japanese version of hamburger called Hambagu.

-The eggs are prepared by soft boiled method, to ensure the egg yolks are still runny even after deep-frying.
-The is like the Japanese soft boiled egg with custard like texture.
+The eggs are prepared by the soft boiled method, to ensure the egg yolks are still runny even after deep-frying.
+The is like the Japanese soft boiled egg with custard-like texture.

 I cook the egg just hard enough for me to peel off the shell while still holding the runny yolk at the center.
 The texture of the runny yolk is similar to those served with ramen.
 I deep fried the eggs until lightly golden brown, just like karaage and tempura.
 The eggs are served by nesting on a bed of carrot and daikon, and with kewpie mayonnaise as the dipping sauce.

 Try this new Scotch egg recipe for your next party, afternoon and picnic.
 It takes only less than 20 minutes to prepare.
 Do let me know how it tastes like If you ever make it.

 - 40 g onion, , finely chopped

 - 160 g ground beef

 - 15 g Chinese five-spice powder